TalhaAkhun/Color-triangle/README.md

 # Acknowledgments
 This project is inspired by the desire to teach and learn flexbox concepts through practical examples and interactive games.
 Special thanks to the developers and resources that contribute to the understanding of modern web development techniques.

-Feel free to customize and expand upon this project as you explore more advanced CSS and frontend development concepts!
+Feel free to customize and expand upon this project as you explore more advanced CSS and front-end development concepts!

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.